mislav/blog/_posts/2012-03-18-made-in-china.md

 It doesn't make sense any more to delay uncovering who's the real bad guy.
 It isn't Apple, or their manufacturers. **The bad guy is you.** You, who watched that keynote and immediately wanted iPhone or iPad.
-You, who complained that the live blog from the keynote is down even when you knew that the complete video will be uploaded by Apple in a matter of hours.
 You, who clapped when the Apple CEO unveiled product pricing that was even lower than expected.
+You, who cheered when the shipping date turned out to be only weeks away.

-That is, you're only the bad guy if you _believe_ that there's evil to be accounted for in the first place.
+That is, you're only the bad guy _if you believe_ that there's evil to be accounted for in the first place.

-If you're plagued with insufferable case of guilt for people “less fortunate” than you, then there's way nobler things you could be doing with the $650.
-If not, and you accept that your money goes down the chain where everyone involved benefits from it, then you can enjoy that magical device you have--but you will be wise to not have your pitchfork and torch ready the next time somebody points a finger.
+Being guilt-ridden is in this case a personal choice, not a matter of circumstance.

   [mrdaisey]: http://www.thisamericanlife.org/radio-archives/episode/454/mr-daisey-and-the-apple-factory